RoiShahar/4th-year-project/README.md

 **2. Physically Position the Mattress Sensors:**
    - The Arduino is connected to 16 FSR406 sensors, which must be positioned in a specific layout on the mattress.
-   - Use the following reference diagram to place the sensors correctly:
+   - Use the following reference picture to place the sensors correctly (each color in the wodden matrix refers to a 'colored' signed cabal):
    <!-- cool project cover image -->
 ![FSR Matrix](/photos/location.jpeg)
    - Make sure each sensor is securely fixed in the correct location, and that the connection wires are properly routed to the Arduino, ensuring there is no movement during testing.